-- Divide the dough into many lemon-sized portions.
+- Divide the dough into lemon-sized portions.
 Shape them into balls.
 Arrange them on a plate.

 - Heat the oil for deep-frying.
-Dip a few balls in the batter so that they become uniformly coated with the batter.
+Dip a few balls in the batter until they're uniformly coated.
 Gently slide the coated balls into the medium-hot oil.
 Don't overcrowd them.